jenden/intro-to-git/INSTRUCTIONS.md

 ### Whoops!

 This is where Git is great.
 Let's say you're making changes and whatever you were attempting doesn't work out.
 This happens all the time to me.
-Or maybe you made an accidental key-stroken in a file which is breaking things without realizing it.
+Or maybe you made an accidental key stroke in a file which is breaking things without realizing it.

 At any point you can check your repository to see what has changed.
 In this case, I made a change in *make_plot.py* which would cause the tooltip to fail.